wafibismail/exploring-csharp/games/README.md

   - However also requires a decent amount of forethought, thus may not be suitable in all situations.
 - Example in Boid folder

+Need to look up Lerp()

-# PAUSED ON PAGE 546 - Attractor script
+# PAUSED ON PAGE 564 - Prototype I - Apple Picker

 #### Other Books